Home Soundbars Sonos Beam Gen 2

 The Beam falls into the mid-range price category, however, it doesn't offer dedicated rear speakers, making it less accurate for those seeking detailed surround sound meaning additional costs for subwoofers and rear speakers are considered

-The Sonos Beam Gen 2 has an HDMI output port, devices with an HDMI or mini HDMI port can transfer high-definition audio.
-Sonos Beam Gen 2 has 1 HDMI ports, more HDMI ports imply that you may connect at the same time several devices, such as video game consoles and set-top boxes.
+Sonos Beam Gen 2 having a sound output value of 5 implies that it has 5 main speakers The Sonos Beam Gen 2 has an HDMI output port, devices with an HDMI or mini HDMI port can connect high-definition audio.
+Sonos Beam Gen 2 has 1 HDMI ports, more HDMI ports imply that you may simultaneously connect numerous devices, such as video game consoles and set-top boxes.

 Wi-Fi is a wireless networking technology that allows devices such as computers, and mobile devices .i.e smartphones and wearables to connect and interact with other devices on the internet, the Sonos Beam Gen 2 can connect to Wi-Fi.
 RJ-45 ports are used for Local Area Network (LAN) connections.
 With more ports, you can achieve increased bandwidth across a LAN, or connect to multiple networks.